sokil/keycloak-labs/README.md

 Create realm `unleash` and client id `unleash-web`.

-In client set `Valid Redirect URIs` to `http://unleash:4242/auth/oidc/callback`
+In client set `Valid Redirect URIs` to `http://unleash:4242/api/auth/callback`

-Create user `unleashtest` and password `unleashtest` that may be used for authentication to unleash , don't forget to set its email.
+Create user `admin` and password `admin` that may be used for authentication to unleash , don't forget to set its email.

 ## RSA Key Generation